golergka/url-shortener/README.md

 As a result, I have `shorten.ts` service, `shorten.ts` api route and `shorten.ts` www route.
 To be honest, it looks quite silly.
 I should probably medidate on how build this kind of architecture in less of an architecture-astronaut type of way.

+### Dependency injection

 Since I want app to be integration tested with cancelled transactions, I want to inject database client instance into all routes.
 But since there aren't many routes and dependencies, I decided not to use any DI frameworks and just use simple class constructors instead.

+### Transactions

+Usually, when I write web services, I put every request in a single transaction.
+But in this case, there's going to be a lot of read-only requests, and the logic that will be pretty simple, without many cases of complex logic that needs ACID, so it seems excessive.